Abinaya102/VSDSquadron-internship/README.md

 Now we can see that the address of the main section is 10184 but the quick way to find the number of instructions are by using a hexadecimal calculater and subracting the address numbers of the left most ends and dividing the result by 4, since each consecutive address value varies by 4.

 ![WhatsApp Image 2024-06-24 at 1 43 32 AM](https://github.com/Abinaya102/VSDSquadron-internship/assets/173627993/f3b985b6-4950-472b-b9b8-5db032e5ddd3)
+Thus the number of instruction set is found to be 15 both theoretically and practically.

+STEP 5:
+In the previous case we used -O1 as the optional condition to compile the code whereas now we use -Ofast conditon and the command is as follows: